 Follow the paper instructions included in this kit or download its PDF version in the following:

-The Ultimate-V2.0_10-in-1 Robot Kit Instructions introduces you the kit, provides a quick start guide, and describes the steps for building three forms of the robot, namely Robotic Arm Tank, Beverage Robot, and Camera Dolly.
+The Ultimate-V2.0_10-in-1 Robot Kit Instructions provides a quick start guide, and describes the steps for building three forms of the robot, namely the Robotic Arm Tank, Beverage Robot, and Camera Dolly.

 For the building of the other seven forms, you can download and read the following documents: